Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Resonant instabilities

 \subsection{Review of resonant drag instabilities}

-As demonstrated by Squire and Hopkins, RDIs appear in any system containing dust streaming through a fluid which supports at least one oscillatory mode.
+As demonstrated by SH, RDIs appear in any system containing dust streaming through a fluid which supports at least one oscillatory mode.
 Their growth rates tend to peak dramatically under conditions in which the phase velocity of the oscillation matches the streaming velocity of the dust projected along the wave propagation direction.
 The wave then appears static in the dust's frame, allowing feedback between dust and fluid perturbations.
-Their general description of such instabilities has been shown to be applicable to understanding previously modelled modes such as the Youdin-Goodman instability\cite{youdinStreamingInstabilitiesProtoplanetary2005}, as well as novel modes such as acoustic, magnetosonic, and epicyclic RDIs.\cite{squireResonantDragInstability2018,hopkinsResonantDragInstability2018,hopkinsUbiquitousInstabilitiesDust2018,squireResonantDragInstabilities2018}
+Their general description of such instabilities has been shown to be applicable to understanding previously modeled modes such as the Youdin-Goodman streaming instability\cite{youdinStreamingInstabilitiesProtoplanetary2005}, as well as novel modes such as acoustic and magnetosonic RDIs.\cite{squireResonantDragInstability2018,hopkinsResonantDragInstability2018,hopkinsUbiquitousInstabilitiesDust2018,squireResonantDragInstabilities2018}

-Before discussing generalization to electrostatic systems, we review the matrix formalism of Squire and Hopkins.
+Before discussing generalization to electrostatic systems, we review the matrix formalism of SH, following their notation conventions.
 In circumstances in which a small parameter (generally the equilibrium dust-gas mass density ratio $\mu$) allows the action of the dust on the fluid to be treated perturbatively, the growth rate of the RDI at resonance can be calculated as the perturbation of a defective eigenvalue of a matrix.

 Suppose that the linearization of the fluid equations describing our dust-fluid system is given by